 Element F Requirements Location in Plan (section and/or page number) Met / Not Met F1.
-For single-jurisdictional plans, has the governing body of the plan to be eligible for certain FEMA assistance?
-(Requirement 4) • pted the F1-a.
+For single-jurisdictional plans, has the governing body of the jurisdiction formally adopted the plan to be eligible for certain FEMA assistance?
+(Requirement 44 CFR § 201.6(c)(5)) F1-a.
 Does the participant include documentation of adoption?
-Appendix D (future) After FEMA Approval Choose an item.
+Appendix D (future) Choose r 1-a.
+Does the participant include documentation of adoption?
+After FEMA Approval an item.
 F2.
 For multi-jurisdictional plans, has the governing body of each jurisdiction officially adopted the plan to be eligible for certain FEMA assistance?
 (Requirement 44 CFR § 201.6(c)(5)) F2-a.
-Did each participant adopt the plan and provide documentation of that adoption?
-Appendix D (future) After FEMA Approval Choose an item.
-ELEMENT F REQUIRED REVISIONS Required Revision: Click or tap here to enter text.
+Did each participant adopt the plan and provide Appendix D (future) Choose documentation of that adoption?
+After FEMA Approval an item.
+ELEMENT F REQUIRED REVISIONS Required Revision: This section will be completed after FEMA approval.